contributte/mail/.docs/README.md

 ```

-There is a several implementation of mailers.
+There are several mailer implementations:

 ```yaml
 post: